top of page

 I will give you directions for food milling tomatoes, but the same concept can be applied to other fruits and vegetables as well.

-The first step is to quarter your tomatoes.
+The first step is to quarter your tomatoes with a sharp knife.
 If your tomatoes have large cores you will want to remove those as well.
 Then place them in a pot on the stove to simmer until they are soft.

 Prepare your food mill while the produce is simmering, but don’t forget to stir occasionally.